ahmedmaasmi/Quantra/README.md

 If you get "Missing DATABASE_URL":
 1. Ensure `.env` exists in `backend/` directory
-2. Verify DATABASE_URL matches your database configuration
+2. Verify DATABASE_URL is set to `file:./dev.db` or your preferred path
-3. Check Docker is running: `docker ps`
+3. The database file will be created automatically when you run migrations

 ### Database Connection Error

-1. Verify PostgreSQL container is running: `docker-compose ps`
+1. Ensure the database file path in DATABASE_URL is correct
-2. Check container logs: `docker-compose logs db`
+2. Check file permissions - ensure the backend directory is writable
-3. Ensure port 5432 is not in use by another service
+3. If the database file is corrupted, delete it and run migrations again

 ### Module Not Found Errors